Our no-fail method for making the perfect roasted pumpkin seeds, a healthy and crunchy snack. Plus, five simple seasoning options you have to try.

 Nutrition Information:

-Some great ideas thanks We have to get an extra pumpkin this year cause my son wanted more seeds to roast.
+1. Some great ideas thanks We got extra pumpkin this year cause my son wanted more of these seeds to roast.

-I don’t like carving pumpkins that much to be honest, but getting the seeds from them to roast makes it all worth it.
-Never thought of other flavor options – thanks for sharing!
+2. I don’t like carving pumpkins that much to be honest, but getting the seeds from them to roast your recipes made it all worth it. thanks for sharing!

 This is THE best recipe ever – and the “classic” was just so perfect!